Our Commitment to you

 Graphics and photographs are to be supplied in digital format to SBITH.
 Photographs must not exceed a file size of 10mb each (unless by prior arrangement).
 Larger files will incur an extra cost due to increased time in processing.

-All logos and branding must be provided in an industry standard vector format (preferences are: EPS, PDF, Illustrator).
-If logo is not provided by CLIENT, basic logo will be created by SBITH for the purpose of the website only.
+All logos and branding must be provided in an industry standard vector format (preferences are: EPS, PDF, Illustrator, PSD, JPG, or PNG).
+If logo is not provided by CLIENT, basic logo will be created by SBITH for the purpose of website only.

-SBITH assumes that the client has a level of digital business skills that include:
+SBITH assumes that the client has a level of digital business skills that includes:

 - Has setup and is fluent using email and attachments